marcopaglio/kip-sequential/README.md

 - entities (**Pixel**, **Image** and **Kernel**) are implemented as read-only: no setter or other modifier are defined, so that image processing functions must instantiate new objects instead of modifying the existing ones.
 - pixels are stored as a matrix, i.e. `vector<vector<Pixel>>`, in order to access the elements clearly; unfortunately, this way incurs considerable overhead because of the *Standard Template Library* (STL).
 Alternative versions of this data structure are proposed in the [pixel_vector](/../pixel_vector) branch, in which pixels are stored as a single vector, i.e. `vector<Pixel>`, and [pixel_SoA](/../pixel_SoA) branch, which red, green and blue values are stored in indipendent vectors, i.e. `vector<uint_8>`.
 - kernels differ only in the way they are constructed; for this reason, **KernelFactory** has a static method for each type that builds kernel values based on its order.
-In particular, only *box blur* and *edge detection* kernels described in the Section [Kernel Types](#kernel-types) are used.
+In particular, only *box blur* kernels described in the Section [Kernel Types](#kernel-types) are used.
 - the processing core (**ImageProcessing**) collects the functions that modify images:
   * `extendEdge` generates a new image with the edges extended by `padding` pixels on each side using the *extend* method described in the Section [Edge Handling](#edge-handling).
   * `convolution` creates a transformed image by applying convolution of the input image with the input kernel, as described in the [Introduction](#introduction).
 It consists of four nested loops: